Jinzhou-Li/RootCauseDiscovery/data/README.md

 For exact codes used to download and preprocess these data, see codes in file `https://github.com/biona001/RootCauseDiscovery.jl/blob/main/julia/src/get_data.jl`.

+## Real data analysis

+For real data analysis, we used julia code located at `https://github.com/biona001/RootCauseDiscovery.jl/julia`.
+To reproduce the results, see the notebooks located at `https://github.com/biona001/RootCauseDiscovery.jl/julia/notebooks`.

 ## Ground truth data

 This repo contains 2 files needed for our real data analysis: